Lekematti/bcwt-Project/README.md

+First steps
+create a .env file to root and put this in there:

-1. run npm install
+1. run npm install.

-2. install express
-2. install express validator
+2. install express.
-3. install bcryptjs
+3. install express validator.
-4. install jsonwebtoken
+4. install bcryptjs.
-5. install passport
+5. install jsonwebtoken.
-6. install dotenv
+6. install passport.
+7. install dotenv.